RazorSiM/razworks/content/keycaps/gmk-avanguardia.md

 ## GB IS OFFICIAL 🥳

 The GB will run from the **15th of December** to the **15th of January**!
-We are setting up the prices and there will be a collaboration with [Artkey](https://artkeyuniverse.com/) for a good lokin' artisan.
+We are setting up the prices and there will be a collaboration with [Artkey](https://artkeyuniverse.com/) for a good looking artisan.
-More to come in the next days, untill then there are official proxies for the US and Oceania too.
+More to come in the next days, until then there are official proxies for the US and Oceania too.
 They are [Vala Supply](https://vala.supply/) and [Switchkeys](https://www.switchkeys.com.au/) and I'm very happy to work with them!

 Proxy Recap